veox/python3-krakenex/README.rst

 .. code-block:: sh

+   # create directory for a project that'll be using krakenex
    mkdir my-project
    cd my-project
+   # bootstrap virtualenv
    export VIRTUAL_ENV=.virtualenv/krakenex
    mkdir -p $VIRTUAL_ENV
    virtualenv $VIRTUAL_ENV
    source $VIRTUAL_ENV/bin/activate
+   # install from PyPI
+   pip install krakenex

 For more information on ``virtualenv``, see `its documentation`_.